algosup/2022-2023-project-4-game-design-Team-4/Quality-Assurance/test_cases.md

 6. Verify that the player sees the total of enemies killed when the player clicks on his stat
 7. Verify that the player sees the total of a boss kill when the player clicks on his stat
 8. Verify that the player sees the total money collect when the player clicks on his stat
-9. Verify that the player sees the total of special enemies killed when the player clicks on his stat
-10. Verify that the player sees the total wave reach when the player clicks on his stat.
+9. Verify that the player sees the total wave reach when the player clicks on his stat.

 ## 9.Settings Test